 People say a lot of things.
 Some human beings have the capacity to talk forever, it seems.
 They complain, they rant, they get mad, they explain themselves.
 They go on and on, but very rarely do you ever hear the words that most need to be said…and heard.
 “I’m sorry.”

 I came across a quote that suggested that accepting that we will never get an apology, a sincere apology I assume, life will somehow become easier.
 When we accept the apology we never got, life becomes easier?
-I don’t how true that is because they also say, “Better late than never.”
+I don’t know how true that is because they also say, “Better late than never.”
 But sometimes it is too late.
 Too late to save the marriage, too late to cure the disease, too late to repair a broken relationship, too late to see that dream come true.
 This isn’t meant to be discouraging.
 No, it’s just one of the realities of life.
 But I think it’s healing to hear that someone is sorry for what you are going through, especially when that person knows what it is to go through what you are going through.

 So, here it is…